rp-dippold/Udacity-Generative-AI-Nanodegree/README.md

 1. Go to a folder where you want to clone the repository.
 2. In a bash terminal enter `git clone https://github.com/rp-dippold/Udacity-Generative-AI-Nanodegree.git`.

-### Setting up Python environment for a Project
+### Setting up a Python environment for a Project
-Enter the following commands in a bash terminal and enter the project number where necessary, e.g. replace <px> with p1:
+Enter the following commands in a bash terminal and enter the project number where necessary, e.g. replace `<px>` with `p1`:
 1. `cd Udacity-Generative-AI-Nanodegree`
 2. `conda create --name udacity_genai_<px> python=3.9.18 -c conda-forge`
 3. `conda activate udacity_genai_<px>`